 The written grievance should describe the action with which you disagree and should set forth the reasons for disagreement.
 You may submit written documents, statements, and other relevant information in support of your position.

-Any party adversely affected by the decision of the committee may request in writing that the matter be reviewed by the vice president for Student Affairs.
+Any party adversely affected by the decision of the committee may request in writing that the matter be reviewed by the vice president for Student Affairs and Enrollment Services.
 The vice president will review the record and render a final decision.

 These procedures do not apply to grievances for which other university hearing procedures are available, such as grievances claiming discrimination (based on race, sex, religion, national origin, etc.) or relating to disciplinary action taken against the student.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306